-The MPI_DSM_CPULIST shell variable allows you to manually select processors to use for an MPI application.
+The MPI\DSM\CPULIST environment variable allows you to select the processors to use for an MPI application.
 At times, specifying a list of processors on which to run a job can be the best means to insure highly reproducible timings, particularly when running on a dedicated system.

-This setting is treated as a comma and/or hyphen delineated ordered list that specifies a mapping of MPI processes to CPUs.
-If running across multiple hosts, the per host components of the CPU list are delineated by colons.
-Within hyphen delineated lists CPU striding may be specified by placing /# after the list where # is the stride distance.
+The setting is an ordered list that uses commas (,) and hyphens (-) to specify a mapping of MPI processes to CPUs.
+If running across multiple hosts, separate the per-host components of the CPU list with a colon (:).
+Wen using a hyphen-delineated list, you can specify CPU striding by specifying /stride\distance after the list.